mclacore/tofu-on-azure/best-practices/modules.md

 ## Modules

-- Avoid monolithic modules (e.g. a single module that creates a VNet, Storage Account, and VM).
-Modules should be narrowly scoped to a single cloud resources and its dependencies.
-This makes it more re-usable, and limits the potential blast radius of changes.
+- **Avoid Monolithic Modules**: Design modules with a narrow scope focused on a single cloud resource and its dependencies.
+This increases reusability and limits the potential impact of changes.
-- Modules should encode expertise, not simply pass-through values.
-Many of the official Terraform modules are simply pass-throughs, and don't provide much value as there is no _configuration_ expertise baked in.
-Instead, they are quite **generic**.
-Generic modules burden the user with the responsibility of knowing how to configure the underlying resource.
-Encode your company's requirements, security policies, and standards into your module.
-Make them **opinionated**.
+- **Encode Expertise in Modules**: Build modules that incorporate your company's requirements, security policies, and standard.
+Avoid generic modules that pass through values without adding configuration expertise.
-- Pin your module and provider versions.
-This is a best practice to ensure that your infrastructure is reproducible and doesn't break due to changes in the module or provider.
+- **Pin Module and Provider Versions**: Ensure infrastructure reproducibility and stability by pinning module and provider versions to specific versions or version ranges.

 ## Examples

 ### Narrow scoping

 <details open>
-<summary>Do</summary>
+<summary>Do:</summary>

 ```terraform
 module "vnet" {